-An effective instructor has a relationship with the class and with the individuals in the class.
+Explain that an effective instructor has a relationship with the class as a whole and with the individuals in the class.

 The instructor makes a point of meeting each person and getting to know something about that person.
 This helps to put the participants at ease and make them feel part of the class.